RESEARCH STARTER

-Because they are released so high in the atmosphere, emissions from airplanes have greater relative effects upon air quality than do emissions from ground vehicles.
+Because they are released so high in the atmosphere, airplane emissions have greater relative effects upon air quality than do emissions from ground vehicles.
 The extent of those emissions’ effects upon Earth’s climate is a much studied and hotly debated issue.

 Background